gpitt71/gpitt71.github.io/_pages/about.md

 My research interests are:

 * Survival analysis.
-* Machine learning models for estimating the hazard function.
 * Statistical models for age-period-cohort data.
 * Actuarial models for non-life insurance: loss reserving and (re)insurance pricing.